capactio/capact/docs/tutorial/eks-installation/README.md

 ## Access API server from the bastion host

 The bastion hosts has `kubectl` preinstalled and `kubeconfig` configured to the EKS cluster API server.
-SSH to the bastion using the following command from the:
+SSH to the bastion using the following command from:
 ```bash
 ssh -i hack/eks/config/bastion_ssh_private_key ubuntu@$(cat hack/eks/config/bastion_public_ip)
 ```